romana/rlog/README.md

   messages are logged.
-* RLOG_CALLER_INFO: If this variable is set to "1", "yes" or something else that evaluates to 'true' then the message also contains the caller information, consisting of the file and line number as well as function name from which the log message was called.
+* RLOG_CALLER_INFO: If this variable is set to "1", "yes" or something else that evaluates to 'true' then the message also contains the caller information, consisting of the process ID, file and line number as well as function name from which the log message was called.
 Default: No - meaning that no caller info is logged.
 * RLOG_TIME_FORMAT: Use this variable to customize the date/time format.
 The format is specified either by the well known formats listed in https://golang.org/src/time/format.go, for example "UnixDate" or "RFC3339".